25 Fordham International Law Journal 1039 (2002)

 The various roles occupied by foreign lawyers in U.S. law schools and law firms are considered, including serving as substitutes for U.S. J.D. graduates and as connections to foreign legal markets.
 Despite their rhetoric of internationalization, U.S. law firms remain essentially domestic institutions; they have rarely integrated foreign-educated lawyers into their structures in the U.S. However, in order to meet the growing competition from accounting and consulting firms as well as from foreign law firms, U.S. lawyers may need to reconsider their reliance upon this domestic mindset.

 Silver, Carole, "The Case of the Foreign Lawyer: Internationalizing the U.S. Legal Profession" (2002).
-Faculty Publications.
-Paper 382.
+Articles by Maurer Faculty.
+382.